Revisiting institutional punishment in the $N$-person prisoner's dilemma: Introduction

-However, at least from the perspective of (modern) human social organization, a more natural way to deal with defectors of all kinds is to introduce pool or institutional punishment, where each punisher contributes a fixed amount in advance to a sanctioning institution \cite{Sigmund_2010,Szolnoki_2011,Perc_2012}.
+At least from the perspective of (modern) human social organization, a more natural way to deal with defectors of all kinds is to introduce pool or institutional punishment, where each punisher contributes a fixed amount in advance to a sanctioning institution \cite{Sigmund_2010,Szolnoki_2011}.
+The fact that such costs should be paid regardless of the presence or absence of offenders is what distinguishes institutional punishment from peer punishment, since peer punishers bear the cost of punishment only in the presence of defectors.
 In particular, institutional punishers not only contribute $c$ to the public goods, but also advance an amount $\gamma$ to a sanctioning institution.
-Defectors are fined a fixed amount $\beta$ and cooperators are fined a smaller amount $\alpha \beta$ with $ \alpha \in [0,1]$ for not contributing to the the sanctioning institution.
+Defectors are fined a fixed amount $\beta$ and cooperators are fined a smaller amount $\alpha \beta$ with $ \alpha \in [0,1]$ for not contributing to the sanctioning institution.
+Not participating in the game (e.g., not recognizing the right of the sanctioning institution to punish) is not an option so we do not include voluntary optional participation in our analysis.
+The main advantage of institutional punishment is that cooperators are easy to identify and punish even in the absence of defectors (they do not contribute to the sanctioning institution), which is not the case in the peer punishment scenario.
 This mimics the way contemporary societies are organized \cite{Ostrom_1990}.
-In particular, not participating in the game (e.g., not recognizing the right of the sanctioning institution to punish) is not an option.

-Given the undeniably important role that institutional punishment plays in curbing defection in the real world, we consider here some realistic improvements to the standard $N$-person prisoner's dilemma formulation with pool punishment \cite{Sigmund_2010}.
-In particular, we eliminate overpunishment (i.e., penalties for different types of offenses are fixed and do not depend on the wealth of the sanctioning institution \cite{Dercole_2013}), but account for the high costs of creating and maintaining a sanctioning institution by requiring a minimum number of punishers to establish it.
-However, the maintenance costs are divided among the punishers once this minimum number is reached.
-The sanctioning institution must be maintained regardless of the presence or absence of offenders \cite{Perc_2012}.
-In addition, and in contrast to most studies of public goods games that consider small groups of players, we focus on large groups (i.e., communities) for which sanctioning institutions are pervasive.
+Given the undeniably important role that institutional punishment plays in curbing defection in the real world, here we revisit some refinements to the the standard $N$-person prisoner's dilemma formulation with pool punishment in a well-mixed population \cite{Sigmund_2010}.
+In particular, we eliminate overpunishment, i.e., penalties for different types of violations are fixed and do not depend on the wealth of the sanctioning institution, which is of course proportional to the number of punishers (see \cite{Dercole_2013} for a similar approach in the context of peer punishment).
+Moreover, to account for the high cost of creating and maintaining a sanctioning institution we require a minimum number of punishers to establish it (see \cite{Vasconcelos_2013,Gois_2019} for a similar approach in the context of collective risk social dilemmas).
+In addition, to reduce the burden on punishers, we assume that once this minimum number is reached, the cost of maintenance will be shared among them (see \cite{Dercole_2013,Boyd_2010} for a similar approach in the context of peer punishment).